First

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 415 of Meeus index or 1368 from Brown series.

-The length of the lunation is 29 days, 13 hours and 27 minutes.
-It is 2 hours and 33 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 13 hours and 27 minutes and it is 2 hours and 33 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 43 minutes longer than the mean synodic month length.
 It is 6 hours and 20 minutes shorter compared to 21st century's longest synodic month length.

-2 days after point of apogee on 31 July 2033 at 23:13 in ♎ Libra.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 9 days, until the Moon reaches the point of next perigee on 12 August 2033 at 21:22 in ♓ Pisces.
+2 days since point of apogee on 31 July 2033 at 23:13 in ♎ Libra the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 9 days until the Moon reaches the point of next perigee on 12 August 2033 at 21:22 in ♓ Pisces.

 The Moon is 401 892 km (249 724 mi) away from Earth and getting closer over the next 9 days until the point perigee when Earth-Moon distance is going to be 362 710 km (225 378 mi).

-2 days after ascending node on 1 August 2033 at 03:38 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 14 August 2033 at 11:54 in ♈ Aries.
+2 days after ascending node on 1 August 2033 at 03:38 in ♎ Libra the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 14 August 2033 at 11:54 in ♈ Aries.

-11 days since the previous standstill on 23 July 2033 at 11:24 in ♊ Gemini when the Moon has reached North declination of ∠18.624°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-18.529° at the point of next southern standstill on 7 August 2033 at 00:25 in ♑ Capricorn.
+11 days since the last northern standstill on 23 July 2033 at 11:24 in ♊ Gemini when the Moon has reached North declination of ∠18.624° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-18.529° at the point of next southern standstill on 7 August 2033 at 00:25 in ♑ Capricorn.

 In 7 days on 10 August 2033 at 18:08 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.